pmoreno-rodriguez/grav-theme-editorial/README.md

 ## Custom Logos

-To add a custom logo, you should put the log into the `user/themes/editorial/images/logo` folder.
+To add a custom logo, you should put the logo into the `user/themes/editorial/images/logo` folder.
 Standard image formats are support (`.png`,`.jpg`, `.gif`, `.svg`, etc.).
 Then reference the logo via the YAML like so:

 ```yaml
 custom_logo: